NeoVance/Optopus/README.md

 The `count` will be incremented for any option selected in the returned options Object.
 You can retrieve it with public `getCount($option)` method, for convenience.
 Perhaps you'll want to increase debug level depending on how many times it was specified?
 It's up to you.

-### End of Options and Help Page
+### End of Options, STDIN option, and Help Page
-Supports `--` for end-of-options GNU pseudo-standard
+Supports `--` for end-of-options GNU pseudo-standard Allows `-` as a valid option.
+This is another GNU pseudo-standard, and *usually* used to parse STDIN.
+This is why it's allowed.
+To stay in compliance with GNU core utilities, and most CLI utilities, you should only use this option for capturing STDIN.
+If you're unclear on this, `man cat` -- see EXAMPLES section.

-`--help` will default to a help page generated from the public `description()` method.
+`--help` will default to a help page generated from the public `description()` methods for various options.
 As of now this can be overriden by calling public `help()` method, ie - `$options->help($string)` where `$string` is a full help page string.
 This is only useful if you want to add a lot of custom help information for various options.

 **NOTE:** If help is requested by the end-user, the return status of the script will be 0.
 If help is generated because of a conflict of options selection, help will die with a status of 1.
+If you run the `help()` method, you can optionally pass a 2nd argument of the specific exit status, as stated above in that section.

 ### Script Arguments